CharlottaG/knit-calculators/README.md

 The Patrick Hand font was chosen for the logo to evoke a creative and crafty aesthetic.
 For the body copy, a sans-serif font, Raleway, has been selected to maintain a tranquil and serene atmosphere.

+### Icons

+Icons used come from Font Awesome

+- Instagram
+- Ravelry
+- Pinterest
+- Contact/Mail to

+Fav icon used for the tab image comes from [Vector Stock](https://www.vectorstock.com/royalty-free-vector/yarn-ball-icon-vector-17150800) and was generated through [Favicon](https://favicon.io/) to get all the versions supported by the different browsers.

 ## Functionality

 The site incorporates (at this point) four calculations to assist knitters in various aspects of their projects: